florisoft/User.Manuals/WEBSERVICES/Clock Pre Sale (M65)/Clock Pre Sales Manual (M65).md

 ## 1. Preface

-Welcome to the Florishop Manual Clock Pre Sale.
+Welcome to the FloriShop Manual Clock Pre Sale.
 In this manual the steps required for implementing the Clock Pre Sale module are explained.

 Dutch auctions offers a service called Clock Pre Sale, this service is a stock connection which shows products that are ready to be auctioned off.
 The twist is that these products can actually be bought before they go through the auction.